oitofelix/qdot-8086/index.md

 module, so it can depend on symbols defined by itself --- an elegant choice --- he must make sure it obeys the two principles above.
-For that end, the execution entry point must be isolated from the rest of the file, that in turn is composed only of importable symbol blocks.
+For that end, the execution entry point must be isolated from the rest of the file and the remaining code must be made into importable symbol blocks.
 The very first code inside the main source module must follow along the lines:

 <pre>
 %push SRC_PROG_QDT ; push a preprocessor context for this module